ShubhamKumar547/sysProbe/README.md

 # sysProbe

 **sysProbe** is a lightweight, Bash-based system resource monitoring tool designed for Linux distributions (optimized for Ubuntu).
-It provides a real-time dashboard of your system's vital statistics directly in the terminal without the overhead of heavy graphical monitoring tools.

 ##  Prerequisites